13: Vacuity

 N twisted his wings, and rose, charting a path even as he squinted through the snow.
 The approach led him higher and higher, and that brought a frown.
 N thought workers hid underground for exactly this reason — climbing up high just made you easy to scan for and gave you no where to run.
 Did he want them to have a chance to escape?

 As he neared, N dove to fly under the roof’s edge.
 He landed lightly on a top floor railing.
-Climbing up, he heard the voices.
+As he climbed, he heard the voices.

 “Ain’t gonna find her shacked down nowhere.
 Suzan’s gang doesn’t hold territory — whole point is to avoid you monsters.”